eduardodias/GI_Minor_2020/py1_LuchtmeetnetAPI/README.md

 The script will result in two shapefiles PM10.shp and PM25.shp containing the measurements of 2017.

-Now go to https://www.atlasleefomgeving.nl/kaarten and download the PM 10 and PM 2.5 data used by Andrée.
-Compare the data you retrieved from the luchtmeetnet API and answer the following questions.
+Now go to https://www.atlasleefomgeving.nl/kaarten and download the PM 10 and PM 2.5 map data used by Andrée.
+Open  Compare the data you retrieved from the luchtmeetnet API and answer the following questions.

    1. Do the measurements from the Luchtmeetnet correspond with the datalayer PM 10 and PM 2.5 from the atlas van de leefomgeving?
    2. Do you think that the measurements from the Luchtmeetnet are sufficient as input for to generate the maps layers?